 Financial insecurity is a common concern among artists, most of whom do not have the safety net of corporate pension plans.
 And the national debate about the solvency of the Social Security system may be increasing your anxiety.
-Unfortunately, Social Security does not provide, and was not meant to provide, satisfactory retirement on its own.
-The average stipend for a 65-year-old-retireee today is approximately \$1,335 a month, or about \$16,020 a year.
+Unfortunately, Social Security does not provide and was not meant to provide, satisfactory retirement on its own.
+The average stipend is approximately \$1,342 a month.

 So, what can you do to plan for your retirement?
 When should you start?
-Experts always say "the sooner, the better."
+Experts say, "the sooner, the better."
 Of course, there are many ways to build your assets.
 Here are two of the easiest:

 - Open a savings account.
 Saving even \$10 dollars a week can contribute to your financial security.
 You may remember that there are two kinds of interest: simple interest and compound interest.
 Simple interest is what you earn on the principal the amount in your account.
 Compound interest is what you earn on the principal and the interest.
 Think of it as interest on the interest.
 If you leave the money in the account over a long period of time, the compound interest will allow your investment to grow.
-For example, if a 20-year-old saves \$10 per week and the bank pays .5 percent interest, at age 50 the account holder would have \$16,828. - Set up an IRA with a bank, mutual fund, or brokerage firm.
+For example, if a 20-year-old saves \$10 per week and the bank pays .14 percent interest, at age 50 the account holder would have \$4,436. - Set up an IRA with a bank, mutual fund or brokerage firm.
 Individual Retirement Accountants (IRAs) are tax-deferred retirement plans.
 Anyone earning money can open an IRA, though the maximum annual contribution is limited.
 And, if you meet certain guidelines, you'll be able to deduct all or part of your IRA contribution from your taxable income.
-Like savings accounts, your investment will grow over time, and you will owe no taxes on the money until you withdraw the money from the account.
-Admittedly, the rules governing IRAs are complex, so get some financial advice before you decide to open an account.
+Like savings accounts, your investment will grow over time and you will owe no taxes on the money until you withdraw the money from the account.
+The rules governing IRAs are complex, so get financial advice before you decide to open an account.